-Contact lenses: Care and benefits
+Contact Lenses: Care And benefits

-Comfortable and aesthetic.
-These are two of the benefits of contact lenses, which logically require a series of specific care.
-The lenses, transparent and graduated for each case, are placed on the cornea, in the anterior part of the eye, to correct vision defects in cases such as hypermetropia, myopia and astigmatism.
 What types of lenses are there?
 At what age can they be used?
 What care do they require?
 Can children use contact lenses?
 These are some of the questions we are going to try to answer.

 The contact lenses for convenience or aesthetic have become an increasingly used alternative to glasses.
 The lenses help to correct refractive defects of the eye, especially myopia and farsightedness and, to a lesser extent, astigmatism.
 The lenses not only exert a protective function of the eye, also corrective.